Emilie Haavi

-Emilie Bosshard Haavi (/da/; born 16 June 1992) is a Norwegian professional footballer who plays as an attacking midfielder or winger for Italian Serie A club AS Roma and the Norway women's national team.
+Emilie Bosshard Haavi (/da/; born 16 June 1992) is a Norwegian professional footballer who plays as an attacking midfielder or winger for Italian Serie A Women club Como 1907 and the Norway national team.

 Haavi was according to Fjordabladet, elected Player of the Year in 2020 Toppserien.

 Club career

 She has played in the Toppserien, the top division in Norway, for Røa from 2008 to 2012 and for LSK Kvinner from 2013 to 2016.

 On 31 October 2016, she signed with the Boston Breakers of the NWSL.
 In August 2017, Boston Breakers waived Haavi in a mutual agreements to allow her to return to Norway due to homesickness.
 On 15 August it was announced that Haavi was returning to her former club, LSK Kvinner.

 On 15 December 2021, Haavi joined AS Roma.
 The following season she won her first Italian "Scudetto" (Serie A Championship) and was elected MVP of the season, while she had a back-to-back Scudetto win on the 2023-24 season.